KaylaJoyGray/bevy-game-jam/README.md

 ### Sprites:
 Add a `SpriteMeta` component and the components needed to display a sprite will be added automatically.

-Note: the component will also need a `GlobalTransform` which can be added with Bevy's `TransformBundle` to give
+Note: the entity will also need a `GlobalTransform` which can be added with Bevy's `TransformBundle` to give
 the sprite a location on the screen.

 The size of the sprite in *virtual pixels* can be set by changing the `SPRITE_SIZE` constant.
 Every sprite is the same size (which is adequate for a tile-based game).

-## Animations:
+### Animations:

 Attach an `Animation` component to add an animation:
 `Animation::new(frames: Vec<SpriteMeta>, frame_time: f32, animation_type: AnimationType)`